Wellies in Fashion

 And this brings us right up to today and a quick run through our brilliant women gardeners who inspire and guide us as we create our own humble gardens.
 Whether it’s the venerable Carol Klein with her wild hair and colourful dresses, or the lovely Alys Fowler ( “colourful but messy” and that’s just her gardening), or the fabulous Rosie Irving with her coordinated approach to Lucy and Yak dungarees and her Poddy and Black garden shoes…..I truly believe we can say that fashion and style is here to stay in the gardening woman’s wardrobe.

 I believe that from the evidence of our social media (and even on old fashioned television) we can see how fashion and style doesn’t have to be slavishly followed but instead used as a pallet of colour and an indicator of our interests and passions….exactly as we would do in our gardens.
 Perhaps you live in a city with a small urban footprint and prefer to focus on a limited selection of neutrals or perhaps grow green house plants as the connection to nature is what you crave.
 Or do you have a blousey overgrown cottage garden and go for rose prints , contrast stripes, and loads of colour.
 Or like most of us you live in the suburbs and assert your own personality through your choice of dress style AND garden style.
-Whatever way you look at this its no surprise to me to find that fashion is part of gardening and what we wear on our feet is one of the most important parts of those style decisions, so make your decisions count!
+Whatever way you look at this its no surprise to me to find that fashion is part of gardening and what we wear on our feet is one of the most important parts of those style decisions, so whether you go for more traditional wellington boots, or ankle boots, a pair of fabulous colourful rubber rain boots....make your decisions count!